remotomasi/mex/README.md

 ## License

-This project is licensed under the CC BY-NC-SA License - see the [Licence Deed](https://creativecommons.org/licenses/by-nc/4.0/) file for details
+This project is licensed under the AGPL 3.0